hcfman/nextrieve/README.md

 * ascend mailing list
 * Livingston mailing list

-It was also used to index a collection of documents surrounding "The IRT-affaire", a collection of documents obtained by Buro Jansen and Janssen and made public on the NRC Handelsblad.
+It was also used to index a collection of documents surrounding "The IRT-affaire", a collection of documents obtained by Buro Jansen and Janssen and made public on the NRC Handelsblad that relates to abuse of police and justice department powers.
+At that time as I understand it a team called the IRTs or "Interregionaal Recherche Teams" (Inter-regional detective teams) were working effectively making criminals rich.
+This created a huge scandal.
+At the time my Dutch wasn't sufficiently good for me to understand it well, nor did it seem particularly relevant to me at the time.

 I have intentions to get it building sometime but to be honest it should be re-written in a language like rust for more memory safety.